nikomatsakis/babysteps/babysteps/_posts/2019-12-09-async-interview-2-cramertj.md

 the next post, we'll discuss the design of the [`Stream`], [`AsyncRead`], and [`AsyncWrite`] traits, and what we might want to change there.
 In the final post, we'll discuss async closures.

+## Comments?

+There is a [thread on the Rust users forum](https://users.rust-lang.org/t/async-interviews/35167/) for this series.